juanparati/MyBackup/README.md

 ### Notifications

-Defined by option "**notifications**".
+Defined by the option "**notifications**".

 It defines the notifications methods so backups are reported when the process is finished.

-Only "slack" and "mail" methods are available and both methods can be used at same time.
+Only "slack" and "mail" methods are available, and both methods can be used at the same time.

 Example: